How to Create Effective Therapy Website Taglines for Your Practice

 website design

-Once you’ve written a tagline that you’re happy with, ask around for feedback.
+Once you’ve written therapy website taglines that you’re happy with, pick up a few and then ask around for feedback.
 Approach your colleagues, friends or family members to check if the tagline is clear and if they interpret it the way you intend it to be understood.
 More constructive feedback may come from individuals who fall under the same patient archetypes your business is trying to target.

 For better guidance, make a brief questionnaire based on the goals you’ve defined in step #1, to see if your tagline is leaning in the right direction.